FireLemons/portfolio/docs/casa.md

  - **update-dependences** installs dependencies if not already installed
  - **update-branch** updates the local main branch.
 If on a branch other than main, the branch's commits are rebased on top of main

+#### Update Support for the Data Importer
+CASA Organizations can upload a CSV file containing cases, volunteers, or supervisors.
+Before the importer would show an error when an existing record would be imported.
+With this feature if an existing record was found by its primary key, the rest of the record would be updated to match the uploaded CSV.

 #### Court Reports
-\<FILL IN\> A major challenge in achieving this was working with the gem [sablon](https://github.com/senny/sablon).
-Sablon can insert data our app stores into the document but developing with it is difficult.
-Sablon will not throw errors for syntax making troubleshooting difficult.
-Sablon's documentation primarily features creating templates using XML which is more difficult than producing the word template using microsoft word for our contributors.
-Most of our contributors have unix systems which means they are not likely to have microsoft word installed.
+The app can partially fill out a docx court report using available data from the database.
+A major challenge in achieving this was working with the gem [sablon](https://github.com/senny/sablon).
+Sablon is the dependency that fills out a template with data but developing with it is difficult.
+Sablon will not throw errors for code written in templates making troubleshooting difficult.
+Sablon's documentation primarily features creating templates using XML which is more difficult than producing the word template using microsoft word.

 To address some of these challenges, I wrote a [wiki page](https://github.com/rubyforgood/casa/wiki/How-to-edit-docx-templates---word-document-court-report) about working with sablon.
 It details how to insert sablon code in the word document and contains strategies for creating the template with minimal troubleshooting.